lttng/lttng-docs/contents/using-lttng/controlling-tracing/enabling-disabling-channels/intro.md

 lttng enable-event --userspace --channel other-channel app:tp
 </pre>

-If both channels are enabled, the occurring `app:tp` event will generate two recorded events, one for each channel.
+If both channels are enabled, the occurring `app:tp` event generates two recorded events, one for each channel.

 Disabling a channel is done with the `disable-event` command: